 We designed our echocardiogram laboratory with families in mind.
-An electrocardiogram, also known as an EKG or ECG, is a test that uses sound waves to measure heart activity, and is used to diagnose various heart conditions such as arrhythmia, structural problems of the heart, and congenital heart disease.
+An echocardiogram is a test that uses sound waves to measure heart activity, and is used to diagnose various heart conditions such as arrhythmia, structural problems of the heart, and congenital heart disease.
 We realize medical tests, even routine ones, might make children anxious.
 Each of our state-of-the-art imaging suites is equipped with a television and DVD player to make children more comfortable during their evaluation.

 Our highly experienced staff performs more than 3,500 echocardiograms per year, including transthoracic, transesophageal, three-dimensional, and intracardiac approaches.
 We also offer noninvasive assessments of cardiac anatomy and physiology.
 The results from our studies play a vital role in planning for surgery, assessment before and during surgery, as well as in the Interventional Cardiac Catheterization Program.